codepath/web103_finalproject/planning/user_stories.md

 9. As a **player**, I want the ability to reset my progress or start fresh with a new tree, so that I can have a sense of renewal in my journey if I need it.

 10. As a **player**, I want to track and compare my achievements with others (leaderboard), so that I feel challenged and inspired to improve.

+11. As a **player**, I want to share my tree's progress and achievements with my friends or on social media, so I can celebrate my success publicly.